 Health Promotion Programming

-Health Promotion Programming, an outreach service of Prairie State College's Student Life and Multicultural Affairs, strives to create a campus culture in which members make informed and responsible decisions about personal and community health.
-It is our commitment to provide resources that will help students develop life skills to assist them in making responsible choices about health-related behaviors.
+Health Promotion Programming strives to create a campus culture in which members make informed and responsible decisions about personal and community health.
+It is our commitment to provide resources that will help students, staff, and the community develop life skills to assist them in making responsible choices about health-related behaviors.

 This program coordinates initiatives, facilitates collaboration, and provides training, resources, and educational opportunities in the following areas:

 - access to health care services